I received a one-day tour of the Rainbow Mountain with Flashpacker Connect in exchange for a review post of the tour on adventuresoflilnicki.com.

 Vinicunca is in the Willkanuta Mountain Range, which is nestled in the greater Andes Mountains.
-The closest well-known place is Cuzco.
+The closest well-known place is Cusco.
 Little information is out there on the Rainbow Mountains, in fact, prior to the trek I wasn’t entirely sure where they were even located, aside from being three hours from Cuzco.

-The trek begins early, or late depending how you look at it.
-Abel, our guide, was outside our Cuzco hotel 2:30am.
+The trek begins early, or late depending on how you look at it.
+Abel, our guide, was outside our Cuzco hotel 2:30 am.
 We hopped in the van and off we went.
 Originally the tour that day had filled up, but once we got in we were told to spread out and sleep because it would only be the two of us, as the remainder of our group had missed their flight.

 Three sleepy, bumpy hours later we arrived at the start of the trek.
-As soon as we hopped out of the van we saw the massive nearby Ausangate Mountain towering over us as the sun began to peak above the horizon and as we walked towards the local homes we were surrounded by hundreds of llamas and alpacas!
+As soon as we hopped out of the van we saw the massive nearby Ausangate Mountain towering over us as the sun began to peek above the horizon and as we walked towards the local homes we were surrounded by hundreds of llamas and alpacas!

 At arrival you will be served a hot breakfast to get your day started.
 Flashpacker Connect has arranged with the local families in the area to prepare meals to start and end their hiking trips into the Rainbow Mountain (this helps bring some of the tourism money back into the local community).
-Our breakfast included coffee, tea, bread, peaches and scrambled eggs.
+Our breakfast included coffee, tea, bread, peaches, and scrambled eggs.
 Once everyone is awake and ready the hike begins.

-The start of the hike climbs steadily up until reaching a wide open green valley.
+The start of the hike climbs steadily up until reaching a wide-open green valley.
 Once you reach the valley the hike eases up a bit and is fairly flat for about the next hour of trekking (which I was okay with, seeing I live at sea level).

 What I didn’t know signing up for this trip was that the entire hike is extremely colorful.
 Oh, and there are llamas all over!
-Many of the mountains on the way have splashes of bright reds, greens, teals, oranges and purples.
+Many of the mountains on the way have splashes of bright reds, greens, teals, oranges, and purples.
 You’ll have plenty of time to stand around enjoying all the colors as the trek starts and ends at very high altitudes, so it’s a lot more difficult than it appears.
 By the end of the hike you will climb above 16,500 feet!
 That’s well over 5,000 meters for you metric users.